davidfdezalcoba/Artificial-Intelligence/README.md

 # Artificial-Intelligence

 Artificial Intelligence project for UAM.
 Author: David Fernández Alcoba.
+The descrition for the task completion can be found in the file ai-tasks.pdf

 The Diagrams for the first task are in the images: